 play and creativity

 Creative play is an important outlet for children in therapy because it allows them to express feelings and ideas that are too difficult to communicate verbally.
+Play and activity also ease the pressure and anxiety of being alone in a room with a new person.
+Gradually the need to play lessens and, as trust develops, the child begins to explore the relationship more directly.

 In the beginning I let the child know (in age appropriate language) that their sessions are confidential and I give them an empty box of their own.
 This box is where they will store whatever art work they produce during their sessions.
 The box is only seen by the child and myself, and is left with me for the week in between sessions.